open-source-parsers/jsoncpp/README.md

 Using JsonCpp in your project
 -----------------------------

-The recommended approach to integrating JsonCpp in your project is to build the the amalgamated source (a single `.cpp` file) with your own build system.
+The recommended approach to integrating JsonCpp in your project is to build the amalgamated source (a single `.cpp` file) with your own build system.
 This ensures consistency of compilation flags and ABI compatibility.
 See the section "Generating amalgamated source and header" for instructions.